 Often enough Catholics are challenged regarding belief in the Eucharist.
 One argument that the challenger may use is to cite John 6:63 and claim that Jesus was speaking only symbolically.
 While we certainly cannot believe in the Eucharist apart from supernatural grace and faith, following are several reasons to accept Jesus' words about actually eating His flesh and drinking His blood under the appearance of bread and wine.

-* Jesus said it, emphasized it, and repeated it several times (John 6:48-57), including words with meanings equivalent to gnawing or munching,
+* Jesus said it, emphasized it, and repeated it several times (John 6:48-56), including words with meanings equivalent to gnawing or munching.
+In John 6:57 Jesus even says "the one who feeds on Me will have life because of Me".

 * Everyone that heard Jesus' words understood them as literal, not symbolic (John 6:52, 60).
 Why would many disciples leave Him (v 66) if He had clarified everything by saying He is only speaking symbolically?
 The word "Spirit" is never equated to a symbol.